OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/pyramidExample.md

  ### ###
 #### ####

-So, a cute pyramid pair.
+So, a cool pyramid pair.

 Ok, there are quite a few things we'll be looking at.
 But let's start with the compiler.

 In order to compile this script, we'll use gcc:

-#CHECK BELOW
+#CHECK BELOW - can I close this '''bash box?

 ```bash
 . gcc -o pyramidExample pyramidExample.c -lcs50